chetools/float_cam/README.md

 pip install -r requirements.txt python -m float_cam.py
 ```

 All features work, but selective transparency is not possible on MacOS.
+For convenience on a Mac, you may want
+to add the first 2 lines to your bash profile using a text editor: ~/.bash_profile

 ## Who/Why?
 I am a Chemical Engineering professor at the University of Cincinnati and developed this tool for my